magic3007/JOS/report/lab4.md

-Finally we pass all the tests and finish one challenge.
+Finally we pass all the tests and finish three challenges.

 ```bash
 dumbfork: OK (1.7s)